ahmedkhamessi/ahmedkhammessi.github.io/_posts/2022-03-09-Beyond-the-CKS.md

 time: 5
 ---

-What is more important than actually getting the certificate is to have a sort of a mind map or a clear vision over the Kubernetes core security concepts and the different tools that you may use to prevent or to mitigate attacks that could take get through one of the 4 main attack surfaces.
+What is more important than actually getting the Kubernetes security certificate CKS is to have a sort of a mind map or a clear vision over the Kubernetes core security concepts and the different tools that you may use to prevent or mitigate attacks that could get through one of the 4 main attack surfaces.

 ![cloud native security 4 c's](https://ahmedkhamessi.com/img/cks/cloudnativesecurity-4c.png)